acz1992/adam-zdan-portfolio/README.md

 # first-iteration_portfolio

-First iteration of personal portfolio website, using just HTML and CSS
+First iteration of personal portfolio website, using just HITML5, CSS3 and vanilla JavaScript.
+Proficiency in libraries and frameworks seems less valuable than demonstrating a fundamental understanding of the underpinning technologies.

 To do:

 -Wire out:
 -Skills Page
+-Re do wireframing, try approach in new notebook, copied from DevHaus site, or try grid

 -Grid for Area
 -Flex for individual software
 -Portfolio Page